v4ngelix/w8-tracker/README.md

   - [ ] protein intake
 - [ ] If good score - https://www.kirilv.com/canvas-confetti/
 - [ ] If bad... flames?
+- [ ] Scaled labels.
+In mobile they don't fit.
+- [ ] Ceck lighthouse scores
+- [ ] Track performance
+-

 ## Structural changes
-- [ ] Would love to have both online and offline modes.
-Meaning if API is down, the page still gets served.
+- [ ] Would love to have both online and a robust offline mode.
+Offline meaning if API is down, the page still gets served.
+  - [ ] If offline or bad connectivity use a worker? to submit changes when the connectivity is restored?
 - [ ] Kasuta sesa 80 või 433 porti.
 Lihtsalt kui api on maas serveeritakse by default index html?
 Veidi teine struktuur
 - [ ] Vb eraldada w8 old ja new, et vana jääks ülesse aga uut saaks ka arendada.